 2.)
 The extracted follicles will be grouped into the one-hair graft, two-hair graft, or three-hair graft.
 Then, we will keep them in HypoThermosol, which is the best-in-class storage solution for a hair transplant.

 3.)
-The surgeon will also add ATP, the compounds that provide energy to living cells, to the storage solution.
+The surgeon will also add ATP, which is the best additive, to the storage solution.
 This step is to feed the nutrient to the follicle and enhance the best result.

 4.)
 The follicles will be placed onto the desired recipient area using the Implanter Pen instead of the traditional forceps.
 Using this tool will avoid damaging the follicles during graft handling.